 - Use hot water only when pouring in the chicken to enhance the flavor.

-- Use mustard oil only for this dish and you can very well see the difference of this bhuna chicken.
+- Use mustard oil only for this dish and you can very well see the difference in this bhuna chicken.

 If you prefer other types of bread, you can also serve this with those types of bread if you have time.